 To set a baseline, follow these steps:

 Select a start date and an end date.
-Make sure that these dates are somewhere between the creation date of the Content Group and the current date.
+Make sure that the dates you select are somewhere between the creation date of the Content Group and the current date.

 Content Groups only include content that's checked from the day you create the Content Group.
 We can't calculate the baseline from a time before you added the content to the Content Group.